Tea tree oil as a bed bug remedy

 - 1 cup water

-- 1 tsp mild liquid soap (helps oil mix with water)
+- 1 tsp mild liquid soap (to help oil mix with water)

 - Spray bottle